-The Order in Council accompanying the Directive states that it is critical to expand Ontario's transmission system to provide a reliable and adequate supply of electricity to Northeastern and Eastern Ontario to support economic growth and electrification initiatives in the region.
+The OEB received a directive under section 28.6.1 of the Act (Directive) from the Minister, which was approved by the Lieutenant Governor in Council on November 28 2024 as Order in Council No. 1555/2024.
+The Order in Council accompanying the Directive states that it is critical to expand Ontario's transmission system to provide a reliable and adequate supply of electricity to Northeastern Ontario to support economic growth and electrification initiatives in the region.